-There are several factors that may impact your ability to get a life insurance plan as well as how much the plan will cost.
+Several factors may impact your ability to get a life insurance plan as well as how much the plan will cost.
 These include:

-Cancers with more favorable outcomes and long term survival rates may be more attractive to life insurance companies. (need help here) Some types of cancer diagnoses tend to have better outcomes than others.
+- The type of cancer you had: Cancers with more favorable outcomes and long-term survival rates may be more attractive to life insurance companies.
+Some types of cancer diagnoses tend to have better outcomes than others.
 A life insurance company may take that into account your specific diagnosis when determining if you are eligible and the cost.
-Maybe this works a little better?

-Typically, the longer you have been cancer free, the less your life insurance premiums may be
+- How long you have been in remission: Typically, the longer you have been cancer-free, the less your life insurance premiums may be.

-Insurance companies are concerned about the risk associated with any policy they issue.
-If you have other health problems, like diabetes, high blood pressure or obesity, your ability to get coverage as a cancer survivor may be more challenging.
+- Your health status, other than your cancer history: Insurance companies are concerned about the risk associated with any policy they issue.
+If you have other health problems, like diabetes, high blood pressure, or obesity, your ability to get coverage as a cancer survivor may be more challenging.